Why it’s important

 We support ERA by participating at the European Commission ERA Stakeholder’s platform and in related working groups and meetings aimed at the advancement of ERA.

 EU-LIFE is also a member of the European Open Science Platform (OSPP) launched by Commissioner Moedas.
 EU-LIFE is contributing actively to its advisory role, working groups and reports on the different topics of open science.

 Our involvement in transition to Open Science is also reflected in the support to the Science with and for Society work programme of Horizon 2020 with calls addressing innovative approach to release and disseminate research results and measure their impact.
 Several of our members teamed up to develop transversal projects such as Libra on gender equality and Orion on Open Science.

 EU-LIFE’s focus on Open Science also leads in providing input to Open Access and Plan S debate.
-EU-LIFE expressed its views and formulate recommendations on Plan S, answered to Plan S implementation guidelines public consultation opened by cOAlition S and highlighted the challenges laying ahead the revised guidance on PlanS implementation.
+EU-LIFE expressed its views and formulated recommendations on Plan S, answered to Plan S implementation guidelines public consultation opened by cOAlition S and highlighted the challenges laying ahead the revised guidance on PlanS implementation.